novuhq/novu/README.md

 ## Providers

-Novu provides a single API to manage providers across multiple channels with a convenient interface.
+Novu provides a single API to manage providers across multiple channels with a simple to use interface.

 #### 💌 Email